 The photos show crowds of locals gathering as the emergency services attempt to extinguish the blaze – and bodies can be seen just metres from the aircraft’s shattered fuselage.

-Tulasa Pokharel, 26, who lives close to the crash site, told myrepublica.com: "I could hear some people inside the plane wailing and screaming.
+Tulasa Pokharel, 26, who lives close to the crash site, told myrepublica.com, said: “I could hear some people inside the plane wailing and screaming.
 When we went to inform the police and other locals about the incident and came back, there was just silence.

 The cause of the Nepal plane crash is yet to be confirmed, but it is believed the plane burst into flames after hitting a flying bird.